TemmieHOI9000/Random-Projects/README.md

-# Random-Projects"\n"
+# Random-Projects
-To move the changes to the main repository follow the steps below: echo "# Random-Projects" >> README.md git init git add README.md
+To move the changes to the main repository follow the steps below:"\n" echo "# Random-Projects" >> README.md git init git add README.md